CHICAGO BUS ACCIDENT ATTORNEY

 Finally, you should seek legal counsel in order to protect yourself.
 Within hours following a major incident, the bus company and its insurance company are likely to send investigators to the scene.
 Their prompt response should demonstrate how critical it is to have your own legal representation who is looking out for your best interests.

 Buses are occasionally run by the city or county, or in collaboration with a city or county.
 As a result, the legal procedure for submitting a claim may differ from the procedure for filing a private claim.
 In addition, the time limit for filing a claim against a municipal agency is shorter.
 Chicago bus accident attorneys at Curcio Law Offices will provide you with all of this information in your free consultation so that you can file your claim on time and receive justice.

 How Much Can You Get From a Bus Accident Settlement?

 The short answer to this question is that it depends on the severity of the accident, the amount of damages suffered by each victim, and the responsible party.
-The more severe your injuries are, the higher settlement you may receive.
+The more severe your injuries are, the higher permanent injury settlement amount you may receive.